kgaillot/pacemaker/doc/sphinx/Pacemaker_Administration/alerts.rst

   configuration errors, but if some user can modify the CIB without having
   |CRM_DAEMON_USER| access to the cluster nodes, it is a potential security
   concern as well, to avoid the possibility of code injection.

+* Node attribute alerts are currently considered experimental.
+Do not rely on the agent being called for all attribute changes, being called only once for a single attribute change, or having the correct `CRM_alert_nodeid` value set.